onnx/onnx-coreml/contributing.md

 If applicable, please provide the model that was being used when logging the issue, so that the issue is able to be reproduced.

 #### Labels
 Please check the labels page under each repository for a further description of each label.
-These labels will be added by Core ML team members depending on need.
+These labels will be added by project maintainers depending on need.
 Typically an issue can be given any of the following labels:

 Status → What stage of the process the issue is in (turquoise)